-You may list firearms that can be legally purchased and used by “A” category firearms licence holders in New Zealand, except for “semi-automatic firearms” (that term is defined by the Arms Act 1983).
+You may list firearms that can be legally purchased and used by “A” category firearms license holders in New Zealand.

 You may not sell firearms that require additional licence endorsements to purchase.
 You may also not sell any items that would allow “A” category firearms to be converted into semi-automatic firearms or other category firearms.

 The sale of firearms and ammunition remotely on Trade Me is within the provisions of section 43A of the Arms Act 1983.
 It is an offence to sell by mail order a firearm or any ammunition for a firearm otherwise than pursuant to a written order signed by the purchaser and bearing an endorsement signed by a member of the Police stating that the member of Police has inspected the purchaser's firearms licence and is satisfied that the purchaser is a fit and proper person to purchase that firearm or ammunition.
 Accordingly, sellers must sight the firearms licence of the buyer, or for remote sales sellers must receive written confirmation signed by Police confirming the buyer holds a valid firearm's licence.
-Forms are available at any police station and following an October 2015 change in Police policy, Police will email the completed form to the seller.
+Forms are available online or at any police station, and Police will email the completed form to the seller.
 Sellers will need to supply their name, physical address, email address and firearms licence to buyers to facilitate this.

 You may only sell firearms that are already in New Zealand.
-Overseas members may not buy or sell firearms on the site.
+Overseas members may not buy or sell firearms or firearms parts on the site.